AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 ## ColorScale and ColorRange

 It's possible to add ColorRange and use ColorScale in AnyChart Seat Maps.
 ColorRange looks like a range bar, colored as gradient or like a number of colored boxes, each presenting a range of values.
-It is rather useful when we need to identify the value that each point on a map presents.
+It is rather useful in identifying the value that each point on a map presents.

-To enable ColorRange, we need to set "true" as an argument to the {api:anychart.charts.Map#colorRange}colorRange(){api} method.
-To make it work properly we need to set the colors and the type of the ColorScale.
+To enable ColorRange, set "true" as an argument to the {api:anychart.charts.Map#colorRange}colorRange(){api} method.
+To make it work properly set the colors and the type of the ColorScale.
 You can find information about colorScale adjusting in the [ColorRange article](../ColorRange).

 ```
-// set the colors and ranges for the scale
+// set the ranges for the scale
-series.colorScale(anychart.scales.linearColor());
+currentColorScale = anychart.scales.ordinalColor();
+currentColorScale.ranges([
+        {from: 0, to: 3.5},
+        {from: 4, to: 5.5},
+        {from: 6, to: 7.5},
+        {from: 8, to: 12}
+    ]);

-//set the single hue progression
+//set the color progression
-var colors = anychart.color.singleHueProgression("#006633");
+var colors = anychart.color.singleHueProgression("#336666");

 // define the colors
-series.colorScale().colors(colors);
+currentColorScale.colors(colors);
+series.colorScale(currentColorScale);

 // create and enable the colorRange
 var colorRange = chart.colorRange();